anushabc/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

 "luisEndPoint": ""
 ```

    > **Note** The Luis endpoint url for the .NET SDK should be something like **https://{region}.api.cognitive.microsoft.com** with no api or version after it.

 ## Lab 2.2: Adding LUIS to PictureBot's MainDialog

 1. Open **PictureBot.cs.**.
-The first thing you'll need to do is initialize the LUIS recognizer, similar to how you did for `PictureBotAccessors`.
+The first thing you'll need to do is initialize the LUIS recognizer.
 Below the commented line `// Initialize LUIS Recognizer`, add the following:

 ```csharp
 private LuisRecognizer _recognizer { get; } = null;